 Important CloudWatch metrics:

 - Metrics are kept for 15 months, the older the data the less granular they become.
-After 2 weeks (5 min interval), after months it will be hourly interval, etc.
+After 2 weeks (5 min intervals), after months it will be hourly intervals, etc.

 - Know these ELB metrics:

 - SurgeQueueLength: Backend systems aren’t able to keep up with the ELB requests